 Keeps approvals crystal clear

 We’ve all been a part of projects that get held up by unclear approval processes.
 By assigning someone the role of Accountable, you make sure that the right person is ready to approve the project, and that all final decisions are left to this individual.

 Now that you know what a RACI matrix is, and why it’s so beneficial to businesses, it’s time to learn how to create one of your own.

-Conduct a simple task audit and write down all the tasks and deliverables associated with the project (or current stage of the project).
+Conduct a simple task audit and write down all the tasks and deliverables in the project plan.
 List these on the left column of your chart.

 - Write homepage copy